 Static Site Generators have become increasingly popular over the past several years.
 They’re great for any projects not requiring server-side processing.
 There’s been an emergence of services such as webtask.io and others for handling server endpoints.
 This has no doubt contributed to the growth of static sites and “serverless” web applications.
-Many see this as a major new direction for web app development.
+Many see this as a major new direction for web app development because of their efficiency and typically lack of financial cost.
 One such tool for dealing with static sites is Surge.

 Of the many draws for using static site generators, the relative ease of building and deploying is significant.
 These types of deployments simplify the oft-involved and tedious process of setting up and managing a production server.
-This blog post will give an introduction to using Surge.
-It is an easy-to-use tool for deploying a production-ready static sites in a matter of minutes.
+This blog post will give an introduction to using Surge, a real static site deploying gem.
+It is an easy-to-use tool for publishing a production-ready static site live in a matter of minutes.

 What is Surge?

-Installing Surge and setting up an account is extremely simple.
-Open up a new terminal window and type the following command:
+Installing Surge and setting up an account is extremely simple and intuitive.
+Simply open up a new terminal window and type the following command:

 npm install --global surge

 (Note: this step assumes Node and npm are already installed on your system.
 If not, you can install the latest version of both from the official Node.js website.)

 Upon your first time setting up, Surge will ask you to set up an account.
 The only requirements are is providing an email address and password, and verifying your email afterwards.
 Upon completing this step, you’ll now be setup with a Surge account and ready to deploy to their service.

 To deploy your static site to Surge, first find the file path of the project directory you want to deploy.
 As an example, I’m going to deploy a project located at